cgiliberto/notebooks/epistemology.md

 Haack, S. 2009. *Evidence and Inquiry: A Pragmatist Reconstruction of Epistemology*.
 Expanded ed.
 Prometheus Books.

 Hintikka, J. 1964. *Knowledge and Belief: An Introduction to the Logic of the Two Notions*.
 Cornell University Press.
+* 2007\. *Socratic Epistemology: Explorations of Knowledge-Seeking by Questioning*.
+Cambridge University Press.

 Kitcher, P. 1990.
 "The Division of Cognitive Labor," *Journal of Philosophy* 87:1:5-22.